mikhail-tsir/ShopifyDevInternChallenge/README.md

 An Image repository app built with the [Play framework](https://www.playframework.com/) in Scala.

-You can play around with it here: [https://intense-coast-99475.herokuapp.com/](https://intense-coast-99475.herokuapp.com/)
+You can play around with it here: [https://intense-coast-99475.herokuapp.com/](https://intense-coast-99475.herokuapp.com/) (Try searching for the username `mikhail`, you'll find an example page!)

 I wanted to challenge myself and learn something new, so I decided to do take on functional programming and do the whole thing in Scala.